gramener/gramex/gramex/apps/guide/config/README.md

 ## Logging

 The `log:` section defines Gramex's logging behaviour.
+See [gramex.yaml][gramex-yaml] for the default configuration.

 To only log WARNING messages to the console, use: